md-aqil/Whatspp-api-order-notification/DASHBOARD.md

 1. Obtain your Stripe API keys
 2. Enter your Publishable Key and Secret Key in Settings
 3. Use the integrated payment processing in your workflows

+## Order Management

+Order management has been moved to a dedicated Orders page to provide a more focused experience for managing your Shopify orders.
+The Orders page includes a comprehensive table view with real order data, including:

+- Order ID and customer information
+- Order date and status tracking
+- Item counts and total amounts
+- Visual status indicators
+- Action buttons for order management

+You can access the Orders page directly through the navigation sidebar.